 All modern browsers are supported, including: Chrome, Safari, Firefox, Microsoft Edge, and Internet Explorer 9+ for desktop; as well as Chrome for Android, Mobile Safari on iOS, and Internet Explorer for Windows Phone.

 U of Nine supports Windows, Mac OSX, Linux for desktop; and iOS, Android, Windows Phone, and BlackBerry 10 for mobile devices.

 Completing AlcoholEdu and Haven

 The University of North Carolina Asheville partners with EverFi to educate its student population on understanding the risks associated with alcohol consumption and understanding sexual assault.
 EverFi teaches and assesses students in critical skills needed for successfully navigating their college career.

 UNC Asheville has an obligation to provide primary prevention and awareness programs for its incoming students, and comply with Title IX, Clery Act, and Department of Education requirements.
 AlcoholEdu and Haven helps us to fulfill these requirements.

 All incoming students are expected to complete AlcoholEdu and Haven prior to arriving on campus in August.
-Students will receive an invitation email to access and begin the module on July 18, 2016.
+Students will receive an invitation email to access and begin the module.
 The email contains log-in instructions, the registration code, and how to resolve technical issues.

 AlcoholEdu for College